HingeAssembler/HINGE-analyses/README.md

 # HINGE-analyses
 Analysis accompanying  "HINGE: Long-Read Assembly Achieves Optimal Repeat Resolution" http://biorxiv.org/content/early/2016/07/05/062117

+This repository provides an analysis pipeline that reproduces the main results in the paper step-by-step.

+###Requirements

 The following software needs to be installed

 ```